What To Bring On A Ride

 Snack and Lunch:

-– Thermoses or metal lunch holders are not ideal.
-These are heavy and often too bulky for backpacks.
-We recommend light reusable lunch boxes that are easily storable once all food is finished.
+– We advise against using thermoses or metal lunch containers as they tend to be too heavy and bulky for backpacks.
+Instead, we recommend lightweight, reusable lunch boxes that can easily be stored once the food is eaten.

 Water: